Neural Preconditioned Born Series: A Metric-Matched Framework for Learning-based Preconditioners: Experiments

-Table~\ref{tab:loss_formulation} reports the effect of iteration scheme and training loss on two OpenFWI datasets with increasing difficulty.
-NPBS~+~$\mathcal{L}_{\mathrm{bs}}^{R_\eta}$ achieves the fewest iterations on both datasets, and both NPBS variants outperform Direct~+~$\mathcal{L}_{\mathrm{dir}}$.
-Notably, the gain of NPBS~+~$\mathcal{L}_{\mathrm{bs}}^{R_\eta}$ over the direct baseline increases from $1.6\times$ on CurveVel-A to $2.0\times$ on CurveFault-B, suggesting that the metric-matched objective becomes more beneficial as the medium becomes more heterogeneous and ill-conditioned.
+Table~\ref{tab:loss_formulation} reports the effect of iteration scheme and training loss across OpenFWI datasets and wavenumber regimes.
+NPBS~+~$\mathcal{L}_{\mathrm{bs}}^{R_\eta}$ consistently requires the fewest iterations and achieves the lowest runtime; its advantage over Direct~+~$\mathcal{L}_{\mathrm{dir}}$ grows both with stronger heterogeneity, from $1.6\times$ on CurveVel-A to $1.9\times$ on CurveFault-B, and with increasing wavenumber, from $1.2\times$ to $1.9\times$ as $\texttt{ppw}$ decreases from 24 to 12.
+These trends indicate that metric matching is most beneficial in harder Helmholtz regimes, while the runtime gains and the small $0.7\%$ training overhead (Appendix~\ref{app:training_convergence}) corroborate the efficient integral-form design in \S\ref{par:efficient_integral}.

-Table~\ref{tab:ppw_sensitivity} shows the trend as $\texttt{ppw}$ decreases from 24 to 12, which corresponds to increasing effective wavenumber and a harder Helmholtz regime.
-Although all methods require more iterations at higher wavenumbers, NPBS~+~$\mathcal{L}_{\mathrm{bs}}^{R_\eta}$ remains consistently best, and its speedup over Direct~+~$\mathcal{L}_{\mathrm{dir}}$ increases from $1.2\times$ to $2.0\times$.
-This confirms that the proposed metric-matched formulation yields larger gains as the wavenumber (and problem difficulty) increases.